-The OIG team also found the facility complied with many of the mental health performance indicators, including the designation of a military sexual trauma (MST) coordinator, tracking of MST-related data, and referral for MST-related care.
-There was a concern noted, however, with the completion of the MST mandatory training requirement for mental health and primary care providers.
+The OIG team also found general compliance with the designation of a military sexual trauma (MST) coordinator, tracking of MST-related data, and provision of clinical care.
+The team noted a concern, however, with providers completing the MST mandatory training in a timely manner.